qatrackplus/qatrackplus/docs/user/qa/paper_backup_forms.rst

 based forms to be used as backup in the event that your QATrack+ server is unavailable for some reason.

-Currently, to access this tool a user must have the `"staff" or "superuser" <../../admin/qa/auth.md>`__ flags set on their account.
+Currently, to access this tool a user must have the :ref:`"staff" or "superuser" <qa_auth>` flags set on their account.

 To access the tool, select the **Paper Backup Forms** option from the admin menu.